Is glycine the safest medicine? Glycine: application features and side effects

 • dizziness and fainting.

-• changes in the course of neurological diseases.
+• the course of neurological diseases changes.

-Additional symptoms of an overdose are:
+Additional symptoms of drug overdose include:

-• a state of general lethargy;
+• state of general lethargy;

 • drowsiness;